LAB02-Research/HASS.Agent/README.md

 ### Issue Tracker

-To centrally manage all issues (community provided, [GitHub tickets](https://github.com/LAB02-Research/HASS.Agent/issues), and things I come up with), I use JetBrain's YouTrack platform.
+To centrally manage all issues (community provided, [GitHub tickets](https://github.com/LAB02-Research/HASS.Agent/issues), and things I come up with), the HASS.Agent project uses JetBrain's YouTrack platform.

 There you can see all open issues (bugs, cosmetics, nice-to-haves, etc), and which issues are currently worked on.
 It's read-only, please use [GitHub](https://github.com/LAB02-Research/HASS.Agent/issues) to post tickets because that's where users will look first :)